Making homemade hamburger buns is easy if you plan ahead. Your guests will be so impressed to learn your soft, fluffy buns are homemade!

-You really can't beat the taste of fresh baked bread.
-Last Spring when I was staying with my parents for a couple of weeks, I begged my mom to make fresh bread in her bread machine every couple of days.
+You really can't beat the taste of freshly baked bread.
+I used to beg my mom to make fresh bread in her bread machine every couple of days.
 It's just so good!
 Now I make my own, without a machine.

-These hamburger buns are a little different than regular old sandwich bread in that they have egg, butter and sugar added to them – they are enriched.
-These ones I made white, but of course, you could exchange part or all of the white flour for whole wheat, if you wish.
-Like any bread, you won’t be able to make these at the last minute.
-They take almost 4 hours until they’re done.
+These hamburger buns are a little different than regular old sandwich bread in that they have egg, butter, and sugar added to them - they are enriched.

 When it looks like this.
 The dough will have doubled in size.

 Now we need to cut the dough into bun-sized pieces.
 This is where you need to do a bit of thinking.
 What are you using the buns for?

 If you're looking for medium sized buns, cut the dough into 10 equal pieces.

 Are they for large (½lb) burgers?
 If so, only cut the dough into 8 pieces.

 Form the dough into balls, tucking the ends under the bottom.
 Slightly flatten the balls with the palm of you hand, and cover them back up to rise again.

 Once they've risen, and they start looking like real buns, you need to get them ready for baking.

 This includes brushing with an egg wash, and sprinkling on some sesame seeds (or poppy seeds, or onion, or cheese, or whatever you want).